AssaneT/SENFOOT/README.md

 # SENFOOT
-My first PHP project with Tailwind CSS
+My first PHP project with Laravel and Tailwind CSS